 Once completed and your licence in your hands, you have ‘the keys to the sky’.

 Can you really do it in those minimum times?
 Probably not.
 If you have an extensive background in gliding or hang gliding, you might.
-Likewise if you have a background in flying from a young age, such as Air Cadets.
+Likewise, if you have a background in flying from a young age, such as Air Cadets, you stand a good chance learning the principles quite quickly.
 Flexwing Instructor Steve Hannaford says “There are certainly pilots I have met who have achieved their licences in 25 – 30 hrs.
 Unfortunately, age can be a significant factor in your speed of learning, particularly with the skills needed for the landing technique.
 I have been told, as a guide, you need one hour of training for each year of your age.